nvoulgaris/blog/content/post/driving-fruitful-retros.md

 # SMART action items

 Perhaps the biggest pitfall for a retro is to come up with action items that are not [SMART](https://en.wikipedia.org/wiki/SMART_criteria).
-There is a huge difference between action items and wishful thinking.
+There is a huge difference between *action items* and *wishful thinking*.
 For instance, consider the following two outcomes of a team's retro:

 > Improve collective ownership of the code.